Optimal control of nonlinear systems with unsymmetrical input constraints and its applications to the UAV circumnavigation problem: Application to the optimal UAV circumnavigation problem

-To demonstrate the validity of our algorithm, the designed control law is also compared with the vector field (VF) method proposed in \cite{dong2019flight}, which is also the initial admissible control policy.
-Fig.~\ref{fig:dis} shows the comparison of the distance variation between two methods during the process of circumnavigation.
-It can be observed that the loiter radius controlled by our algorithm converges faster than that of the VF method.
-The comparison of the accumulated Fisher information during the process of approaching the target is illustrated Fig.~\ref{fig:Fisher}.
-Obviously, the accumulated Fisher information obtained by our algorithm is higher than that of the VF method.
-To illustrate this better, the gained Fisher information in per simulation step $\hat{Q}$ of the two methods is illustrated in Fig~\ref{fig:Q}.
-Overall, $\hat{Q}$ gained by our method is higher than the VF method when the UAV is approaching the target (except for the first 2 seconds).
-When the UAV achieves the circumnavigation, $\hat{Q}$ gained by the two methods are equal.
+To demonstrate the validity of our method, the proposed control law is further compared with the vector field (VF) guidance law \cite{dong2019flight}.
+The comparison of the relative distance $r_h$ between the two methods is demonstrated in Fig.~\ref{fig:dis}.
+Obviously, the circumnavigation radius controlled by our method converges faster than that of the VF guidance law.
+Fig.~\ref{fig:Fisher} compares the accumulative information of the two methods before the UAV achieves the desired circumnavigation.
+Note that after achieving the circumnavigation with the desired radius, the UAVs controlled by the two methods gain the same accumulative information in unit time as illustrated in Fig.~\ref{fig:Q}.
+Therefore, in order to clearly illustrate the difference of the accumulative information obtained by the two methods, Fig.~\ref{fig:Fisher} only illustrates the first 25 seconds of the accumulative information.
+It can be observed from Fig.~\ref{fig:Fisher} that the accumulative information acquired by our method is higher than that of the VF method.
+In order to show this more clearly, we demonstrate the obtained accumulative information per simulation step, i.e., the value of the function $\hat{Q}(r_h,\eta)$, of the two methods in Fig.~\ref{fig:Q}.
+Overall, the UAV controlled by our method gains more accumulative information before the UAV achieves the desired circumnavigation (except for the first 3 seconds).
+After the UAV achieves the desired circumnavigation, the values of the function $\hat{Q}(r_h,\eta)$ obtained by the two methods are the same.